Jim is a retired software/electrical engineer who enjoys the outdoors. He likes to challenge himself with creative projects at home.

 Fiberglass cloth is laid over the hull so that it extends just past the stems, then smoothed with a soft bristle brush.
 Epoxy resin and hardener are then applied to the cloth in small batches, working from side to side, in about 2- to 3-foot long sections.
 It is important that the temperature of the workshop is warm enough as that will affect the curing time and the rate of flow.
-Three coatings of resin/hardener are applied, the first to wet out the cloth and soak into the wood hull, the second to fill the weave of the cloth, the third to finish and protect the cloth.
-Each coating should carefully squeegeed with a plastic scraper and only applied once the previous coat has become tacky.
-This step is intimidating but not real difficult if you are careful.
+Three coatings of resin/hardener are applied, the first to wet out the cloth and soak into the wood hull, the second to fill the weave of the cloth, and the third to finish and protect the cloth.
+Each coating should be carefully squeegeed with a plastic scraper and only applied once the previous coat has become tacky.
+This step is intimidating but not really difficult if you are careful.
 Proper mixing of the resin and hardener is very important.

 Remove the Hull From the Molds and Flip

 A cradle must be constructed to hold the upright hull.
-Carpet scraps suspended from brackets attached to the strong back will work.
+Carpet scraps suspended from brackets attached to the strongback will work.
 The screws holding the stems to the last form should now be removed, and then the hull can be lifted from the forms.
 It may be necessary to loosen some of the forms and tap them, as some glue residue may be holding them to the hull.

 Sand, Sand, Sand the Inner Hull

 Now it is time for more sanding and scraping.
 Glue beads can be scraped away.
 Wrapping the sandpaper around a plastic bottle will help fit it into the curves of the hull.
-Here again, start with coarse and finish with fine and sand until you are done….at least until you don’t want to sand any more.
+Here again, start with coarse and finish with fine and sand until you are done….at least until you don’t want to sand anymore.
 Just a note: Don’t be tempted to use a belt sander.
 You could eat right through the soft cedar.

 Lay fiberglass cloth inside the hull and hold it in place with clothespins, then smooth it with a soft bristle brush.
 The cloth is just short of the inside stems.
 Epoxy is applied the same as was done on the exterior.
 Any runs on either side of the hull can be taken down with a paint scraper once the epoxy has firmed up sufficiently.

-Gunnels are long strips of wood which are attached inside and outside to the top edge of the hull to give it rigidity when combined with the thwart.
-They are typically ¾-in by 7/8-in strips running the entire length of the canoe.
+Gunnels are long strips of wood that are attached inside and outside to the top edge of the hull to give it rigidity when combined with the thwart.
+They are typically ¾-in. by 7/8-in. strips running the entire length of the canoe.
 Scuppers or slots can be cut into the inside gunnels to allow water drainage when the canoe is turned over.
 The gunnels can be attached with thickened epoxy and screws or thickened epoxy alone.
 The decks are then attached between the gunnels at the bow and stern.
 The thwart is attached between the gunnels in the center of the canoe.

 Seat frames are usually made of hardwood.
 Ash is typical since it is flexible, but other wood varieties will work.
 The seat pad can be made with chair caning, strapping or webbing, leftover cedar strips, or plywood.
 Caned seats are beautiful but require a little more work.
 I made seats from polypropylene webbing.
 The seat frames are hung from the gunnels with long bolts through dowels which act as spacers.
 Care must be taken to optimally locate the seats for proper trim, so that when loaded, the canoe will not sink more deeply on one end than the other.

 Now you have a beautiful shiny new canoe!
 It is time to get out the sander one more time and make it look dull.
-Use a 220 grit sandpaper to rough up the surface, both inside and out.
+Use 220 grit sandpaper to rough up the surface, both inside and out.
 Varnish is required over the epoxy to protect it from being degraded by UV radiation in sunlight.
 The shine will come right back once the varnish is applied.

 Varnish the Hull Inside and Out

-All of the wood components, like the gunnels, seats, decks, and thwart, need to be sealed with a 50/50 mix of mineral spirits and varnish before final varnish is applied.
-A minimum of three coats of marine varnish needs to be applied.
+All of the wood components, like the gunnels, seats, decks, and thwart, need to be sealed with a 50/50 mix of mineral spirits and varnish before the final varnish is applied.
+A minimum of three coats of marine varnish need to be applied.
 The varnish should have components that block UV light.